AHU-VRV/LGANet/README.md

 ## Datasets

- - The ISIC 2018  and ISIC 2016 dataset could be acquired from [the official site](https://challenge.isic-archive.com/data/).
+ - The ISIC 2018  and ISIC 2016 dataset can be acquired from [the official site](https://challenge.isic-archive.com/data/).
  - Run Prepare_data.py for data preperation.